TAPevents/tap-i18n/README.md

 **i18n/en.i18n.json**

     {
       "inbox_status": "Hey, %s!
-You have received %s new message today.", "inbox_status_plural": "Hey, %s!
-You have received %s new messages today," }
+You have received one new message today.", "inbox_status_plural": "Hey, %s!
+You have received %s new messages today."
+    }

 See more examples below.

 ### Ready to Scale